EyeSeeTea/d2-logger/README.md

     - Please note that `auth` is not mandatory if it's used in the DHIS2 app instead of in a script.
     - If `debug` is `true`, then in addition to registering the logs in the DHIS2 program, they will also be displayed on the console.
     - `messageTypeId` is not mandatory.
-If the message type is not provided, "Error", "Warn", "Success", "Info" and "Debug" will not be logged in the tracker program.
+If the log type is not provided, "Error", "Warn", "Success", "Info" and "Debug" will not be logged in the event.

     To log messages: